 Ton van de Langkruis

-(The Hague, NL, 1957) is founder and director of Writers Unlimited.
+(Netherlands, 1957) is founder and director of Writers Unlimited.
 He studied English language and literature at Leiden University and theatre at the University of Utrecht.
 From 1981 to 1991 he worked in theatre as a dramaturge, director, critic and tour organiser.
 In 1992 he organised the Samuel Beckett Festival in The Hague, a collaboration of the city's arts organizations.
 In 1995 he organised the Indië/Indonesië Festival (Dutch East Indies/Indonesia Festival), which brought together the arts of Indonesia and the Netherlands to celebrate the Republic of Indonesia's 50th anniversary.
-This event, ending with the Indische Winternacht (East-Indies Winternight), was the start of the Winternachten festival, The Hague's international literary festival.(WU 2014 GR)
+This event, ending with the Indische Winternacht (East-Indies Winternight), was the start of the Winternachten festival, now called Writers Unlimited, The Hague's international literary festival.(WU 2014 GR)